-As at 31 December 2018 the Board had established two standing Committees to undertake certain of its responsibilities; being the Admissions Committee and the Audit and Risk Committee.
+As at 31 December 2022 the Board had established one standing Committees to undertake certain of its responsibilities; that being the Admissions Committee .

 The role of the Admissions Committee is to consider and approve the admission of prospective Members to the Company and to authorise the execution of the relevant documents.
-The Members of the Admissions Committee are Hugh Bohling, the Chief Executive and the Company Secretary.
+The members of the Admissions Committee are Hugh Bohling, the Chief Executive and the Company Secretary.

-The Admissions Committee meet as and when required to consider applications for Membership.
+The Admissions Committee meets as and when required to consider applications for membership.

-The role of the Audit and Risk Committee (ARC) is to monitor the integrity of the financial statements of the Company, including its annual report, interim management statements and any other formal announcement relating to its financial performance.
-The ARC also reviews and reports to the Board on significant financial reporting issues and the judgements which they contain, having regard to matters communicated to it by the Auditor.
-In addition, the ARC establishes and maintains a risk management framework, under the overall responsibility of the CEO and the Chief Financial Officer (CFO), to align the Company's risk profile against risk appetite.
+The activities of Audit and Risk Committee (ARC) are now undertaken by the Board as a result of the significant loss of income in late 2021 and the need to reduce costs within the Company.
+The final ARC Meeting was held on 24th March 2022 and since then the work of the ARC has been undertaken within the Board meetings.
+The Board now ensures the integrity of the financial statements of the Company, including its annual report, interim management statements and any other formal announcement relating to its financial performance.
+The Board oversees the external audit process and also reviews significant financial reporting issues and the judgements which they contain, having regard to matters communicated to it by the Auditor.
+In addition, the Board establishes and maintains a risk management framework, under the overall responsibility of the CEO and the Chief Financial Officer (CFO), to align the Company's risk profile against risk appetite.